Ravenstine/goertzeljs/README.md

 ```javascript
 var allFrequencies = [697,770,852,941,1209,1336,1477,1633]
 ```
-The samplerate should be the sample rate of whatever sample bins are being given to the goertzel object.
+The samplerate should be the sample rate of whatever sample buffers are being given to the goertzel object.
 Most of the time this is either 44100 or 48000 hz.
 This can be set as high or as low as necessary, though higher samplerates will create more overhead.
 Consider downsampling your audio for faster processing time.
 See dtmf.js on how samples can be downsampled.

 The threshold is used to filter out noise mistaken for found frequency combinations when the DTMF tones are quiet.
 I've found that a threshold of 0.0002 works well for DTMF, but your results may vary.